The Online Assessment

 A lot of the questions were trying to determine the potential PMF’s personality.
 While there are no right/wrong answers, the PMF program usually tries to look for well-balanced, sociable, intelligent, flexible people with a strong work ethic and an enthusiasm for getting the job done, and being creative to do so if necessary.

-Overall, the most solid advice we can give you for the online assessment is: be yourself, don’t over-think questions, and write essays that showcase your motivation for public service..
+Overall, the most solid advice we can give you for the online assessment is: be yourself, don’t overthink questions, and make an effort to move efficiently to get through all the questions.

 “I did not do a whole lot of prep for [the online assessment].
 We did receive a little practice guide that had a couple questions.
 I went through that multiple times.
 A former PMF suggested going through the LSAT practice book, so I did read through that.
 It was helpful to get me in that logical frame of mind.
 [My advice is to] just go sit in a library for an afternoon and read through the LSAT practice book to get the gist of how you’re supposed to be thinking on the logic portion of the assessment.”